 “My mom also wanted to know where I was, who I was with and what I was doing.
 I felt smothered and honestly couldn’t wait to get back to college and my freedom.”

-While parents and family members are excited to see their freshman come home for the holidays, the transition can be complicated for everybody, especially if expectations are not clear on the front end.
+While parents and family members are excited to see their college kids come home for the holidays, the transition can be complicated for everybody, especially if expectations are not clear on the front end.

 “I didn’t know ahead of time I would be sharing a room with my little sister,” Madison remembers.
 “Because there was such an age difference, it made me uncomfortable.
 My mom didn’t want me staying out late because she was afraid I would wake up my sister when I came home.
 We survived each other, but it wasn’t pretty.”